mariomarroquim/scanner-applet/README.md

 Just include [this code](http://www.pastie.org/3334867) in your page.
 But first understand this:

-* The `url_upload_pagina` is the URL your webapp has to provide to receive the files asynchronously
+* The `url_upload_pagina` is the URL your webapp has to provide to receive the files asynchronously.
+Each file will be received in the `upload` param
 * `id_documento` is the id for the document or something else that "owns" the files
 * `id_usuario` is the id for the user so you can authenticate it on the `url_upload_pagina`.
 I think you should pass a user hash or something
 * Replace the word "Sane" for "Twain" if the client is running Windows!